PluraGate/SyriaHub/README.md

 1. Create a new repository on GitHub:
    - Go to [github.com/new](https://github.com/new)
    - Repository name: `syrealize-web`
-   - Description: "Syrealize - A minimalist research platform"
+   - Description: "SyriaHub - A minimalist research platform"
    - Choose Public or Private
    - Do NOT initialize with README (already exists)